 Brisbane offers a number of free transport options.
 The distinctive red City Loop buses take passengers around a CBD route of popular stops including the Botanic Gardens, Queen Street Mall, City Hall and Eagle Street Pier - all for free.
 Delegates and their families can also take in the sights by water via one of the regular CityCats or a free CityHopper ferry service.

 Brisbane is also compact enough to get around by foot, with a network of walkways and bridges connecting to parks, cultural precincts, shopping and dining options.
 If the legs get tired, Green Cabs offer a safe and sustainable option.

 Brisbane has experienced a growth in hotel supply in recent years, with 18 hotel projects completed since 2013 thanks to an incentive offered by Brisbane City Council.

 New offerings such as the ibis Styles and Holiday Inn Express are designed for savvy travellers looking for a convenient location and added services where it matters most, such as on-site dining and guest laundries.
 Brisbane can also cater to families looking for apartment style accommodation.
-The Oaks Charlotte Towers, Meriton Serviced Apartments, Belise, Menso at South Bank, The Capitol Apartments, Mantra on Queen, Code Apartments, and Evolution Apartments are just some of a range of self-contained and serviced accommodation accessible around the city.
+The Oaks Charlotte Towers, Meriton Serviced Apartments, Belise, Menso at South Bank, The Capitol Apartments, Mantra on Queen, Code Apartments, Alex Perry Hotel and Apartments and Evolution Apartments are just some of a range of self-contained and serviced accommodation accessible around the city.